P3DCAT/PandoraPalettizer/README.md

   --png, -p             Convert palettes to PNG textures.
   --all, -a             Convert palettes to both JPG+RGB and PNG textures.
   --dump, -d            Dump your textures.boo file into a boo.txt dump file.
+  --skip-palette, -n    Skips the creation of palettes.
+  --skip-stray, -m      Skips the creation of stray textures.
+  --max-size MAX_SIZE, -s MAX_SIZE
+                        The maximum size that a palettized texture can be, measured in pixels.
   --boo BOO, -b BOO     Your textures.boo file, containing palettization data.
   --output OUTPUT, -o OUTPUT
                         Your output folder.